gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 * A date range selector.
 * An area to display total sales, orders and countries for a selected date range.
 * A leaderboard-style table representing top 10 countries where orders from a selected date range are coming from.
-* Country and region selectors that help focus on one or multiple countries or regions.
+* Country and region selectors that help focus on one or more countries or regions.
 Each of the selectors accepts multiple filters.
 * A chart area to visualize data based on selected filters.
 * Chart type controls.
 By default, a bar chart is used for visualization, but you can opt to use a line chart or a pie chart instead.
 * Export to CSV.